96boards/website/96boards.org/Projects/CONTRIBUTE.md

 Once the issue has been approved by one of our 96Boards team members, projects should be submitted by following the [Submit a new Project](SUBMIT.md) guide.

+If you have any quesitons, please ask in our IRC channel #96Boards.
+Also, refer our [FAQ](FAQ.md) section.

 ***

 - [Return to Projects home page](README.md)